Rethink What You Know About Creating a Data Lake for JSON

 How to Use Snowflake, Snowflake for Industry

 Over the last 10 years, the notion has been that to quickly and cost-effectively gain insights from a variety of data sources, you need a Hadoop platform.
 Sources of data could be weblogs, clickstreams, events, IoT and other machine-born JSON or semi-structured data.
 The proposition with Hadoop-based data processing is having a single repository (a data lake) with the flexibility, capacity and performance to store and analyze an array of data types.
+In other words, a data lake for JSON.

 It shouldn’t be complicated